On the Existence of Self-Similar solutions for some Nonlinear Schr\"odinger equations: Introduction

+Turning to the nonlinear case, Tao \cite{T1,T2,T3} has shown that the asymptotic decomposition holds for the nonlinear Schr\"odinger equation (NLS) with inter-critical nonlinearities in 3 or higher dimensions, in the case of radial initial data.
+In particular, in very high dimensions, and with an interaction that is a sum of a smooth compactly supported potential and a repulsive nonlinearity, Tao was able to show that the localized part is smooth and localized.
+In other cases, Tao showed the non-free part is only \emph{weakly localized} and smooth.
 Tao's work uses direct estimates of the incoming and outgoing parts of the solution to control the nonlinear part, via Duhamel representation.
-In a ceratin sense, it is in the spirit of Enss' work.
+In a certain sense, it is in the spirit of Enss's work.
 See also \cite{Rod-Tao}.

-A new approach due to Liu-Soffer \cite{Liu-Sof1,Liu-Sof2} is based on proving a-priory estimates on the full dynamics, which hold in suitably localized regions of the extended phase-space.
+A new approach due to Liu-Soffer \cite{Liu-Sof1,Liu-Sof2} is based on proving \emph{a priori} estimates on the full dynamics, which hold in suitably localized regions of the extended phase-space.
 In this way it was possible to show the asymptotic decomposition for general localized interactions, including time and space dependent interactions.
-Radial initial data is assumed.
+Radial initial data is assumed in the nonlinear case.
 More detailed information is obtained on the localized part of the solution.
 Besides being smooth, its expanding part (if it exists) can grow at most like $|x|\leq \sqrt t,$ and furthermore, is concentrated in a thin set of the extended phase-space.
+The free part of the solution concentrates on the \emph{propagation set} where $x=vt, v=2p,$ and $p$ being the dual to the space variable, the momentum, is given by the operator $-i\nabla_x.$ The weakly localized part is found (in some sense) to be localized in the regions (see~\cite{Liu-Sof2}) where It therefore predicts that the spreading part follows a self-similar pattern.
+The radial restriction was subsequently removed for Schr\"odinger equations by Soffer--Wu \cite{SW20221}, and an analogous framework for Klein--Gordon type equations was developed in \cite{SW20222}.